ASUCICREPO/image-rekognition-check-in/README.md

 General Manager, ASU:
     [Ryan Hendrix](https://www.linkedin.com/in/ryanahendrix/)

-This project is designed and developed with guidance and support from the [ASU Cloud Innovation Center](https://smartchallenges.asu.edu).
+This project draws significant inspiration from the Celebrity Doppelganger concept, leveraging its existing codebase as a foundation.
+Building upon this framework, our team seeks to enhance and expand its capabilities with guidance and support from the [ASU Cloud Innovation Center](https://smartchallenges.asu.edu).

 ---------------------------------------------------------------------------------------
 ---------------------------------------------------------------------------------------